JustinMShea/phoenixdown/README.md

 brew cask install font-eb-garamond font-source-code-pro font-lato
 ```

 On Windows the usual pointing and clicking is required to install the fonts listed above.
-You can download a copy of the fonts in this repository at <https://github.com/benmarwick/huskydown/archive/master.zip>, unzip and look in `inst/` for the `fonts.zip` file, unzip and move them to your fonts directory.
+You can download a copy of the fonts in this repository at <https://github.com/benmarwick/huskydown/raw/master/fonts.zip>, unzip and move them to your fonts directory.

-### Starting a thesis
+### Starting to write your thesis

 To use **huskydown** from [RStudio](http://www.rstudio.com/products/rstudio/download/):